jeffijoe/awilix/README.md

 // We use register coupled with asClass to tell Awilix to
 // use `new Database(...)` instead of just `Database(...)`.
-// We also want to use `CLASSIC` resolution mode for this
+// We also want to use `CLASSIC` injection mode for this
 // registration.
-Read more about resolution modes below. container.register({
+Read more about injection modes below. container.register({
   db: awilix.asClass(Database).classic()
 })